 The City is part of the Horry County School District, which is the third largest of 85 school districts in the State.
-The School District's 52 schools consist of 26 primary/elementary schools, 11 middle schools, 10 high schools, two career centers, a Scholars Academy and an Early College High School, and one alternative school.
+The School District's 52 schools consist of 26 primary/elementary schools, 10 middle schools, 10 high schools, two career centers, a Scholars Academy and an Early College High School, an alternative school and 3 Charter Schools.
 Fourteen private schools are located within the County.
-Of the District's 2,479 classroom teachers, 78% have earned post-graduate degrees or education.
+Of the District's 2,631 classroom teachers, 74% have earned post-graduate degrees or education.